 - Famous Reburials: The remains of notable people like Jean de La Fontaine and Molière were reburied there in 1804 to increase the cemetery’s popularity and prestige.

-- Abelard and Heloise: Another notable event in the cemetery’s history was the 1817 transfer of the remains of Pierre Abélard and Héloïse d’Argenteuil.
+- Abelard and Heloise: Another notable event in the cemetery’s history was the 1817 transfer of Pierre Abélard’s and Héloïse d’Argenteuil’s remains.

 - Funerary Chapel: Étienne-Hippolyte Godde designed the cemetery’s funerary chapel in 1823 and its monumental entrance on Boulevard de Ménilmontant.